 As a partner in your own care, the first step is to choose the right cancer care team, usually beginning with your oncologist (a doctor who is a cancer specialist).
 Many other doctors, nurses and specialists will also be involved in your care, and understanding their roles will help as you decide how to proceed with your care.

 It is very important that you feel comfortable talking to members of your cancer care team.
-You have the right to ask questions; discuss your treatment options and openly express your concerns, emotions and wishes.
+You have the right to ask questions; discuss your lung cancer treatment options and openly express your concerns, emotions and wishes.

 Your Cancer Care Team